muxyz/website/index.md

 </p>

 <p>We're reimagining the OS from the ground up.
 Geared towards interaction through text and speech rather
-than point and click.
-Driven by our values, and built as a multiplayer first experience instead of the single player ones we've come to know.
+than point and click, driven by our values, and designed as a multiplayer first experience instead of the single player modes we've come to know.
 </p>

 <p>We'll have more to share soon.</p>